When are tax statements mailed?

 I paid off my home; when will I receive my tax statement and deed?

 Per State Statute, tax statements are mailed in January to the owner of record as listed on the tax roll.
-Please contact your mortgage company concerning the release of your deed.
+When a mortgage is paid off, the lender will typically return a ‘Release of Deed of Trust’ to you within 60 days of payoff.
+Please contact your mortgage company or the Clerk and Recorder’s Office if you need a copy of this document.

 How can I update my name or mailing address?

-You may contact the Assessor’s Office directly at (719) 520-6600 or submit your request electronically by completing their online form
+You may contact the Assessor’s Office directly at (719) 520-6600 or submit your request electronically by completing their online Change of Address Form.

 When are the current year taxes due?